 That’s a very typical scenario and not all guys have the guts to make that decision to sell all their things, break up with their girlfriend and start a new life back home with the ambition to give Thailand another try a few years down the road.

-So what you find some guys doing is going the shady route and scamming other people out of their money, usually other foreigners but in some cases even Thais however that’s more like begging then like in the case of the thick-footed German last year.
-But then again, there are more lucrative and stable ways to scam other people in Thailand that I’ve described in more detail here.
+So what you find some guys doing is going the shady route and scamming other people out of their money, usually other foreigners but in some cases even Thais however that’s more like begging then like in the case of the thick-footed German.
+But there are more lucrative and stable ways to scam other people in Thailand that I’ve described in more detail here.

 I know it may sound a bit general but do what you enjoy and what you are good at.
 There’s just too much competition for everything that makes money in Thailand – the few well paid jobs at the big companies from your home country, websites about Thailand or Italian restaurants in Sukhumvit.